 Engagement is when the baby drops lower as the head enters into the pelvis.
 Looking back, I had some pretty classic symptoms that baby was not engaged.
 For example, I experienced a latent phase of labor that dragged on and on.
 Also, I had contractions that weren’t very strong, yet persisted that way for hours.

 In retrospect, I should have done some techniques to encourage the baby to engage.
 These techniques include the abdominal lift & tuck and hip circles — positions that you’ll learn in your online class.
-A few years later when I have birth to Baby #6, I was sure to use these techniques during the latent phase of labor to help the baby to engage and labor to progress.
+A few years later when I gave birth to Baby #6, I was sure to use these techniques during the latent phase of labor to help the baby to engage and labor to progress.